-TECHNICAL/COMPUTER-AIDED DRAFTING (C.A.D.)
+TECHNICAL/COMPUTER-AIDED DRAFTING (CAD)

 Students will be introduced to standard drafting practices as well as computer-aided drafting software programs in order to integrate drafting skills with computer technology.
-Students will develop an understanding of how C.A.D. is used in the employment field, its concepts, terminology and equipment and offers hands-on opportunities to perform tasks that take advantage of the capabilities of the microcomputer.
+Students will develop an understanding of how CAD is used in the employment field, its concepts, terminology and equipment and offers hands-on opportunities to perform tasks that take advantage of the capabilities of the microcomputer.
 3-D modeling will be introduced.
-Career opportunities in C.A.D. will also be explored.
+Career opportunities in CAD will also be explored.

-REMARKS: Students enrolled in this course may have a dual credit option to receive college credit from Joliet Junior College.
+REMARKS: Freshmen who have completed Orientation to Technology may enroll.
+Students enrolled in this course may have a dual credit option to receive college credit from Joliet Junior College.